 "A picture paints a thousand words", they say.
 And they certainly do if the picture was taken by Gemma Thorpe.
 Gemma’s work conveys such emotion; looking at her beautifully crafted images either makes me break into a huge grin or, more often, well up.
 Gemma focusses her lens on issues including migration, homelessness, identity and belonging – in each case telling you just enough of the story to make you keen as mustard to find out more.

-Gemma took some photos for us recently, of the Sheffield Ship Model Society at Millhouses Park.
-They make us smile just thinking about them.
-And a small selection of Gemma’s other work can be seen in the slideshow – but we urge you to spend some time on her site to meet some of the people she’s photographed… the young people she met In Between Days, looking for shelter at Sheffield’s Roundabout hostel, and The Lost Generation from state orphanages in Romania give important glimpses into the lives of others.
+Gemma's taken plenty of photos for OFP over the years.
+Her snaps of the Sheffield Ship Model Society at Millhouses Park, for instance, make us smile just thinking about them.
+And in 2016 we worked with Gemma and the University of Sheffield's David Forrest on Football Stories, a celebration of Sheffield's many football communities and the city's rich heritage in the sport as home to the world’s oldest football club.
+We urge you to spend some time on her site to get more glimpses into the lives of the people she’s photographed – like the young people she met In Between Days, looking for shelter at Sheffield’s Roundabout hostel, or those depicted in her After the Orphanage series form state orphanages in Romania.

 Warm, engaging, expert at noticing the tiniest of details, and possessing a knack for putting people at ease – we’re intrigued to see what Gemma does next.